profile-pic

 AI-interview Questions & Answers

 Yes.
 So my name is Priyanshi Mehra.
 I am based out of Noida.
-I have done my graduation from in economics from Delhi University.
-I worked at KPMG as an analyst, after which I'd actually decided to switch my career into UI UX.
-Uh, so I worked at Surulever as a UI designer for a long time before I decided to basically move to another company, which was Netex, where I did contract employment.
+I have graduated in economics from Delhi University.
+I worked at KPMG as an analyst, after which I decided to switch my career into UI/UX.
+So I worked at Surulever as a UI designer for a long time before I decided to move to another company, which was Netex, where I did contract employment.
 And at Netex, I was the only designer working there.
-So I was actually also taking care of a lot of aspects all the aspects of design, I would say, where I was taking care of design documentation, design system to developing user experiences to actually developing all the user interfaces and also was in very close interaction with cross functional teams and stakeholders to understand technological limitations, business needs, as well as user needs.
-I have also worked on a visualization tool called Grafana where I utilize my knowledge of HTML and CSS to basically create dashboards for the clients.
+So I was also taking care of all the aspects of design, including design documentation, design system, developing user experiences, developing all the user interfaces, and interacting with cross-functional teams and stakeholders to understand technological limitations, business needs, as well as user needs.
+I have also worked on a visualization tool called Grafana where I utilized my knowledge of HTML and CSS to create dashboards for the clients.
 And, yeah, that's been mostly my journey over the years.

-When starting a new UI design.
-So, basically, my entire process would be something around where I am, uh, first setting a user flow at a place where I would also define the contents that each screen would have so that this gives a clear idea that, a, what the user flow would be like, also the number of screens that would be required.
+When starting a new UI design, my entire process would be something around where I am first setting a user flow at a place where I would also define the contents that each screen would have so that this gives a clear idea of what the user flow would be like, also the number of screens that would be required.
 After that, I basically go ahead with wireframing.
-Now even before I enter UI design, my point is to actually decide on layouting, which the wireframing helps with, and then deciding the colors behind it, the colors and the typography.
-Now if it's a software that I'm working on, then obviously, we have a design system at a place where we have the colors determined and followed by we also have the components as well as the typography defined.
-So it's very easy to move from wireframe to design directly.
-However, if it's something where I'm working on, let's say, web design or something that's more smaller project, does not require a design system, My aim would be to after wireframing to actually determine the colors that you would be using and the typography and then dive into UI design.
-Before which also, I would do an entire mood boarding where I'll find references, do a little bit of research as to what people are you designing in the similar, uh, interfaces that in interfaces that are of the similar domain.
+Now, even before I enter UI design, my point is to actually decide on layouting, which the wireframing helps with, and then decide on the colors behind it, the colors and the typography.
+Now, if it's a software that I'm working on, then obviously, we have a design system at a place where we have the colors determined and followed by we also have the components as well as the typography defined.
+So, it's very easy to move from wireframing to design directly.
+However, if it's something where I'm working on, let's say, web design or something that's more smaller project, does not require a design system.
+My aim would be to after wireframing, actually determine the colors that would be used and the typography, and then dive into UI design.
+Before which, I would do an entire mood boarding where I'll find references, do a little bit of research as to what people are designing in similar interfaces, in interfaces that are of the similar domain.
 And, yeah, using all that information, then I'll dive into UI designing.

 Design aligns with user needs.
-So, again, uh, my major idea is always to interact a lot with the product manager.
+So, again, my major idea is always to interact a lot with the product manager.
 Because in my previous companies, my product manager used to have client interactions.
-So my basic understanding would be to be able to, a, either see if they were using any software before so that I know the experience that they have had and basics that.
-And using that as a basis, I work on new design for their software.
-Uh, second would be to understand if there is a new software that we're working on, what are the pain points that these clients are facing.
-So a lot of times, I would ask my product managers with a list of info with a with quite a list of information that I would ask the product manager to ask the clients, uh, where they where I could get insights about the pain points that they're facing or what content that they're actually looking forward to in the user interface.
-And basis that, I'll actually start working on the designs.
+So, my basic understanding would be to be able to see if they were using any software before, so that I know the experience they have had and the basics that.
+And using that as a basis, I work on new designs for their software.
+The second thing would be to understand if there is a new software that we're working on, what are the pain points that these clients are facing.
+So a lot of times, I would ask my product managers with a list of information to ask the clients, where I could get insights about the pain points they're facing or what content they're actually looking forward to in the user interface.
+And based on that, I'll actually start working on the designs.

 Of user testing in UX design.
-So a lot of times, basically, the the major understanding is that whatever I design, I'm not gonna be the user for it.
+So a lot of times, basically, the major understanding is that whatever I design, I'm not going to be the user for it.
 Right?
-So the user base is gonna be very different and can be from a very technological background or geographical background.
+So the user base is going to be very different and can be from a very technological background or geographical background.
 So their experience with the platform can be very different from what we anticipated it to be.
-So the whole point of user testing is to be able to, a, see that if the software is working properly and there are no bugs, second, if whatever we have created is actually something where users are able to understand or are they feeling stuck somewhere?
+So the whole point of user testing is to be able to see if the software is working properly and there are no bugs, second, if whatever we have created is actually something where users are able to understand or if they're feeling stuck somewhere.
 So how can we improve that experience?
-And 3rd would be a part of a b testing.
-So if sometimes I work on 2 types of designs and I'm confused which would make more sense, the a b testing would be the way to go where where the users would be presented with the scene, and they can see which seems more convenient to them and everything because, again, at the end of the day, the users are gonna use our platform.
+And third, would be part of A/B testing.
+So if sometimes I work on two types of designs and I'm confused, which would make more sense, the A/B testing would be the way to go, where users would be presented with the scene, and they can see which seems more convenient to them.
+And everything because, again, at the end of the day, the users are going to use our platform.
 We are just people creating it.
-So it's very important to understand this, that user testing is the ultimate goal of it's actually the most important aspect when you're creating something because you need to understand whether the users are actually being helped versus the software that you have created or not.
+So it's very important to understand this: that user testing is the ultimate goal.
+It's actually the most important aspect when you're creating something, because you need to understand whether the users are actually being helped by the software that you have created or not.

-Explain how you have used analytics data in shaping design iterations.
-Uh, so, unfortunately, much of my experience hasn't been on using analytics data.
-So I can't really answer this question directly, but if, uh, I did have analytics data, I would be basically being able to see information like, I would say, the pinpoint like, the places where people are getting stuck at and improving that that area further, also being able to see where all people are actually able to navigate very easily.
-So knowing that, okay, this is something that we're gonna, you know, continue creating, and this is gonna be a part of our designs, for sure, to also be able to understand why people are dropping off if on a particular step and what can we do to improve it.
-So, yeah, like, the analytics database basically be used to be able to improve the designs, uh, in byte sizes, I would say, so that we are able to create a much, much better experience for the users.
+I've used analytics data in shaping design iterations by being able to see information like the pinpoint locations where people are getting stuck and improving that area further, also being able to see where all people are able to navigate very easily.
+Knowing that, we'll continue creating and this will be a part of our designs, to also understand why people are dropping off on a particular step and what we can do to improve it.
+The analytics data would be used to improve the designs in smaller increments, so we can create a much better experience for the users.

 Had to overhaul a design system.
 What was your process and what challenge did you face?
-So a time when I had to overhaul a design system would be when I had to create a customized component of, uh, I would say, the tooltip.
-So, yeah, we were using an design system.
-And, uh, in the tooltip, it was, uh, like, as you see, like, the tooltips are supposed to be something very specific.
+So a time when I had to overhaul a design system would be when I had to create a customized component of the tooltip.
+So, we were using an existing design system.
+And in the tooltip, it was like the tooltips are supposed to be something very specific.
 When you hover on a button, it just gives you some information about it.
-But here, what we actually required was that when you hover on it, you get an entire overview of a dashboard where you're getting the name of the dashboard and the various average, um, inputs that they are giving.
+But here, what we actually required was that when you hover on it, you get an entire overview of a dashboard where you're getting the name of the dashboard and the various average inputs that they are giving.
 And yeah.
 So this was one component that we actually had to break away from.
-So my process was basically to be able to use the tooltips, colors, basically, the design system's colors and everything that was in place, the typography in place, and create this component, and then add it as a part of the design system and inform the front end team so that they could also update their code base for the same component.
+My process was basically to be able to use the tooltips, colors, basically, the design system's colors and everything that was in place, the typography in place, and create this component, and then add it as a part of the design system and inform the front-end team so that they could also update their code base for the same component.
 So there weren't many challenges I faced there.
-The only challenge was to actually be able to interact with the front end team and be able to ensure that we are on the same page regarding the component because that's the entire point.
+The only challenge was to actually be able to interact with the front-end team and ensure that we were on the same page regarding the component because that's the entire point.
 Like, we need to work in collaboration.
-So, yeah, that was one time that I had to overhaul the design
+So, yeah, that was one time that I had to overhaul the design system.

 Testing and adding new product ideas before full development.
-So, uh, what is the process for testing and validating new product ideas?
-So I would actually be able to the first thing I would actually do is that I would take this product ID, and I'll do a Google search effect to see that if people are you know, have created something in the similar domain or in the similar works in the similar area.
-And I would try to see the problem that they are solving, and basis that, I would take it back with me.
-I would do a bit of I would do a bit of research around it, take it back, and then be able to have discussions with my friend with with basically cross functional teams, some of our product managers, front end developer, back end developers, and be able to understand exactly what problem we are trying to solve and, um, ideate as much as we can as to what all problems that other platforms might not be solving that we can actually solve.
-So, yeah, that would be mostly my process around, uh, validating the new product ideas and before full development.
+So, what is the process for testing and validating new product ideas?
+So I would actually do the following: I would take the product ID, and I'd do a Google search to see if people have created something in the similar domain or in the similar work in the similar area.
+And I would try to see the problem that they are solving, and based on that, I would have discussions with cross-functional teams, including product managers, front-end developers, back-end developers, and be able to understand exactly what problem we are trying to solve.
+I would then ideate as much as we can as to what all problems that other platforms might not be solving that we can actually solve.
+So, that would be mostly my process around validating the new product ideas and before full development.

 The solution you've implemented to address a complex user experience problem.
 So you should have implemented to address a complex user experience.
-So I think the one innovative solution that I would have implemented to address a very complex user problem would be to actually be able to create our so the platform that we are working on had multiple modules, and each module had, uh, were reda were basically redirecting so each module, well, they were separate entities, but they were interrelated to each other.
-So each of them relied on each other, but they were also can be used as separate end separate modules.
-Right?
-So this was a complex problem to me in the fact that how would you actually allow the user to, you know in case they want to jump from 1 module to the other module so that they they they don't feel that they're moving out of the place, but they also know that they are, you know, actually moving to a different module.
-So the whole point point was to actually keep the layout as similar as possible, keep the design system similar, and be able to keep everything in the multiple modules as familiar as possible so that the users know that even though they're jumping to a different tab by clicking a particular module, there they also have a, okay, at a glance, they can know that, no, they're still within our platform.
-It's just a different module.
-So I think designing it in a way that would ensure that familiarity was very interesting opportunity for me.
+So I think the one innovative solution that I would have implemented to address a very complex user problem would be to actually create a platform that has multiple modules, and each module has, were basically redirecting, so each module, well, they were separate entities, but they were interrelated to each other.
+So each of them relied on each other, but they were also usable as separate modules.
+So this was a complex problem to me, in that how would you actually allow the user to jump from one module to another so that they don't feel they're moving out of place, but they also know they're actually moving to a different module.
+So the whole point was to actually keep the layout as similar as possible, keep the design system similar, and be able to keep everything in the multiple modules as familiar as possible so that the users know they're still within our platform, it's just a different module.
+So I think designing it in a way that would ensure familiarity was a very interesting opportunity for me.